 PGDip - Security and Crime Science as a subject

-There will be no new enrolments into Security and Crime Science in 2020.
+There will be no new enrolments into the Master of Security and Crime Science in 2022.
+An undergraduate minor in Crime Science is available in 2022 see below.

 Postgraduate diplomas provide the opportunity for continuing professional development in the same area as an original degree.
 A postgraduate diploma can often lead to a masters degree.